-So, where previously the part of the SDLC that relates to the piece between engineering and operations would have operated around a formalised set of gates and acceptance, the new world will change some of these and certainly the hand-offs between the two key functional groups.
+So, where previously the part of the SDLC that relates to the piece between engineering and operations would have operated around a formalized set of gates and acceptance, the new world will change some of these and certainly the hand-offs between the two key functional groups.

-2. Will it work for us and what do we need to put in place?
+2. Will it work for us, and what do we need to put in place?

-Not every organisation will be suited to the changes required in making DevOps work.
+Not every organization will be suited to the changes required in making DevOps work.
 It’s as much a cultural shift as a technological one.
-Much will depend on the nature of the organisation’s business and its need for regular product releases.
+Much will depend on the nature of the organization’s business and its need for regular product releases.
 If the software product set is small, mainly off-the-shelf and releases or deployments infrequent, the case for DevOps will be much weaker.
-If there are many products (built largely in-house using open-source), releasing regularly and to disparate target environments (think on-premise, Web, Cloud, Mobile, etc.) then the case is a strong one and the effort is very likely to be worth it.
+If there are many products (built largely in-house using open-source), releasing regularly and to different target environments (think on-premise, Web, Cloud, Mobile, etc.) then the case is a strong one and the effort is very likely to be worth it.

 It may be the case that the resources within the engineering and operations teams either already have a number of the skills required, or are able and willing to embrace the change and learn the new processes and tools that will be required.
 If this isn’t the case, changes within the teams will most likely be required.
-I do not intend to go into example tool sets within this report, but suffice it to say that Automation (deliberately with a capital “A”) is going to play a very key part and that the tools supporting automated configuration-management, deployment and testing are going to be the enabling technologies of your DevOps capability.
+I do not intend to go into example toolsets within this report, but suffice it to say that Automation (deliberately with a capital “A”) is going to play a very key part and that the tools supporting automated configuration-management, deployment and testing are going to be the enabling technologies of your DevOps capability.

-The people you will be looking for will have something of a unique blend of strong skills in infrastructure, open-source software and tools, automation and testing.
+The people you will be looking for will have something of a unique blend of strong skills in infrastructure, open-source software, and tools, automation, and testing.
 Without these, you will struggle to succeed.
-At the same time, you will find individuals who possess the skills necessary, but do not want to operate outside of an architecture/build function.
+At the same time, you will find individuals who possess the skills necessary but do not want to operate outside of an architecture/build function.
 These are not the people for a DevOps function.

 3. Where will the tensions lie?

-Let’s not make a pretence about it; development teams and operations teams have always tended to have something of conflict between them.
+Let’s not make a pretense about it; development teams and operations teams have always tended to have something of a conflict between them.
 The engineering side wants and expects IT operations people to have a much stronger understanding of the architecture, the implications of any change or condition and an ability to troubleshoot to a detailed level before bothering them with anything.
 At the same time, operations staff are usually working to strict service-hours, hand-offs between shifts, have a focus on SLAs and a priority on keeping systems running or recovery rather than on the engineering nuances of the platforms.

 So where does QA fit into this picture?
 It simply becomes part of the process such that engineered solutions pass through the DevOps function and successfully passed QA (the usual one – against defined and controlled sets of tests) becomes a prerequisite of executing the production deployment scripts.
 Again, the same emphasis on automation must exist.
-The ability to shift to continuous deployment models will rely very heavily on automation and test and QA functions must remain critical parts of that deployment workflow.
+The ability to shift to continuous deployment models will rely very heavily on automation and test, and QA functions must remain critical parts of that deployment workflow.

 Make no mistake about it – the introduction of DevOps is going to add to the workload and stress of your development staff because their extent of responsibility extends across a much wider scope of the lifecycle.
-And that’s just how it should be because the operational success factors that make the difference between good product, good execution and bad product, bad execution have to be built-in from the very start.
+And that’s just how it should be because the operational success factors that make the difference between good product, good execution, and bad product, bad execution have to be built-in from the very start.

 How to integrate Legacy platforms into the DevOps function is beyond the scope of this report, but be assured that integration is, at least partially, possible and benefits can be derived.
-It may not be possible to integrate measurement points driving dashboards as seamlessly with Legacy products and platforms, but there are usually ways to collect key indicators from log and alert data, from execution of simulated or synthetic transactions, or in turn from existing monitoring systems.
+It may not be possible to integrate measurement points driving dashboards as seamlessly with Legacy products and platforms, but there are usually ways to collect key indicators from the log and alert data, from the execution of simulated or synthetic transactions, or in turn from existing monitoring systems.
 Encourage your DevOps teams to look to single interfaces rather than to present an operational requirement that requires monitoring a large number of different tools and dashboards.
-This will enhance reliability of the operation, reduce costs and improve both internal and customer satisfaction.
+This will enhance the reliability of the operation, reduce costs, and improve both internal and customer satisfaction.